numbbo/coco/docs/coco-doc/source/index.rst

   properly define them with the designer of the benchmark suite.
 The alternative is to present final |f|- or indicator-values as results, leaving the (rather unsurmountable) burden to interpret these values to the reader.
-Fortunately, there is a automatized generic way to generate target values from observed runtimes, the so-called run-length based target values [BBO2016perf].
+Fortunately, there is an automatized generic way to generate target values from observed runtimes, the so-called run-length based target values [BBO2016perf]_.

 .. |k| replace:: :math:`k`
 .. |p| replace:: :math:`(f_i, n, j)`